 The term of office will run 4 years: January 2020 to January 2024.
 If there are 4 or more qualified candidates for any district, a primary election will be held for that district.
 The two candidates receiving the greatest number of votes in each district will move on to the general election.
 If there are 3 or fewer qualified candidates for any district, there is no primary election and all of the individuals move on to the general election.

 The City of Topeka Governing Body consists of the Mayor and nine members of the City Council.
 All City of Topeka elected officials serve four-year terms, including the Mayor.
 Elections for City Councilmembers are staggered, with five Councilmembers elected at one time and four Councilmembers elected two years later.
 There is no limit on the number of terms for elected officials.
 The annual salary for a member of the Council is $20,000 and the annual salary for Office of the Mayor is $40,000.

 The Mayor is the chief elected officer of the city, responsible for providing leadership and taking issues to the people and marshalling public interest in and support for municipal activity.
 For more information on the responsibilities of the Mayor, visit the Mayor’s webpage or call 785-368-3895.

 The City Council has a number of standing committees to review items of business and hear from interested parties.
-These committees are the Economic and Community Development Committee, Policy and Finance Committee, Public Health and Safety Committee and Transient Guest Tax Committee.
+These committees are the Social Service Grants Committee, Policy and Finance Committee, Public Health and Safety Committee and Transient Guest Tax Committee.
 All members of the Governing Body serve on the Joint Economic Development Organization (JEDO) Board.
 For more information on the responsibilities of the City Council, please visit the City Council webpage or contact the City Council office at firstname.lastname@example.org or call 785-368-3710.